kubeflow/website/content/docs/gke/deploy/deploy-cli.md

     # For example, your deployment name can be 'my-kubeflow' or 'kf-test'.
     export KF_NAME=<your choice of name for the Kubeflow deployment>

-    # Set the path the base directory where you want to store one or more
+    # Set the path to the base directory where you want to store one or more
     # Kubeflow deployments.
 For example, /opt/.
     # Then set the Kubeflow application directory for this deployment.
     export BASE_DIR=<path to a base directory>